AndunHH/spacemouse/README.md

 - Source code for an Arduino Pro Micro
 - Read eight analog inputs and calculate the kinematics (either based on four joysticks or eight linear hall effect sensors) with advanced [modifier function](#modifier-function).
 - Emulation of the USB identification and the HID interface to behave like an original space mouse
-- Advanced USB settings for linux users: Implemented jiggling or declaring the HID reports as relative or absolute values
+- Advanced USB settings for linux users: Implemented jiggling or declaring the HID reports as relative or absolute values, see [spacenav](#spacenav-for-linux-users)
 - Semi-Automatic calibration methods to find the correct pin outs and measurement ranges
 - Debug outputs can be requested over the serial interface from a [menu](#serial-interface-menu) for debug outputs
 - Changing and evaluation of parameters without recompiling and download: editing and handling the parameters on the controller via the serial (debug-)connection